Train service

 Frequently asked questions

-What affects the cost of a train ticket from Copenhagen to Bologna?
+Is there a direct train from Copenhagen to Bologna?

-How long does the train from Copenhagen to Bologna take?
+How long is Copenhagen to Bologna by train?

-When is the best time to travel from Copenhagen to Bologna?
+What is the best route from Copenhagen to Bologna by train?

-What rail passes can I use to travel from Copenhagen to Bologna?
+Can I use Interrail or Eurail from Copenhagen to Bologna?